 The European wildcat was once thought to be extinct in Austria, but the shy nocturnal mammals were reintroduced to the National Park 20 years ago.
-The shaded river is also a favourite breeding spot for black storks, who can sometimes be spotted fishing in the waters in the early morning.
+The shaded river is also a favorite breeding spot for black storks, who can sometimes be spotted fishing in the waters in the early morning.

 There are a variety of hiking trails along the banks and up to scenic viewpoints over the forested course of the meandering river.

 The car journey to the National Park is quite straightforward with the road through Stockerau and Hollabrunn.
 Those wanting to use public transport are best advised to take the train to Retz and then the public bus to the National Park headquarters or Hardegg.

 Recommended by Steve from Austria Direct

 Make it a longer trip by staying in the area at Hotel Althof Retz.

 With so many wonderful things to see and do in Vienna, it would probably take at least a week to experience all the music, art, history, and culture of the Capital city of Austria.
 Having said that, take a chance to explore something else a little bit further to the city’s outskirts, like Vienna Woods.
 Located just about 50 kilometers away from Vienna’s city center, Vienna Woods is a place known for its wine gardens, vineyards, walking trails, and picturesque villages.